-Client Access server role The Exchange 2013 Client Access server role continues to provide many of the same functions that are typically provided by Exchange 2007 Client Access servers in your organization with some additions required to support a hybrid deployment and coexistence with Exchange 2007.
+Client Access server role: The Exchange 2013 Client Access server role continues to provide many of the same functions that are typically provided by Exchange 2010 Client Access servers in your organization with some additions required to support a hybrid deployment and coexistence with Exchange 2010.
 The Client Access server also handles secure mail messages sent from the Exchange Online organization to the on-premises organization, as well as handling transport rules, journaling policies, and message delivery to Mailbox servers in a hybrid deployment.
-A dedicated Receive connector is configured by default on the Client Access server to support secure hybrid mail transport.
+A dedicated Receive connector is configured on the Client Access server to support secure hybrid mail transport.
 All client connectivity, including Outlook client access, Outlook Web App, and Outlook Anywhere goes through the Client Access server role.
 Organization relationship features between the on-premises and Exchange Online organizations, such as free/busy sharing, are also handled by the Client Access server role.

-Learn more at Client Access services.
+Learn more at Client Access server.

-Learn more at Mailbox Server.
+Learn more at Mailbox server.

 Depending on the hybrid deployment configuration that you want, an Exchange 2013 server requires one or both of the server roles to be installed on it:

-Single Exchange server If you choose to install a single Exchange server in your on-premises organization, you'll need to install both the Client Access and Mailbox server roles on the single server.
+Single Exchange server: If you choose to install a single Exchange server in your on-premises organization, you'll need to install both the Client Access and Mailbox server roles on the single server.

-More than one Exchange server If you choose to install more than one Exchange server in your on-premises organization, you can install the server roles on separate servers in your on-premises organization.
+More than one Exchange server: If you choose to install more than one Exchange server in your on-premises organization, you can install the server roles on separate servers in your on-premises organization.
 For example, you could install one Exchange 2013 server that has the Mailbox and Client Access roles installed and also install another Exchange server that has only the Client Access server role installed.
 However, the best practice and recommended server configuration is to install both the Client Access and Mailbox server roles on each Exchange 2013 server deployed in your on-premises organization.